 DIVA Core's Disk Management defines each physical disk, how it is attached (or mounted) to the system, and then groups the disks together to perform specific roles within the archive.
+In the System Management App these options are located under either the Configuration menu or the Resources Management menu.

-The Disks section defines the physical disks that are to be used by DIVA Core, how they are grouped together for either permanent or cache storage, and how each disk is logically accessed by the Datahubs.
+The Disks section defines the physical disks that are to be used by DIVA Core, how they are grouped together for either permanent or cache storage, and how each disk is logically accessed by the Actors.

 The first step to disk management is to define an array.
-In DIVA Core an array is a logical grouping of one or more disks for the storage of DIVA Core objects.
-You define arrays in the Arrays area of the Disk Storage page in DIVA Command.
+In DIVA Core an array is a logical grouping of one or more disks for the storage of DIVA Core Objects.
+You define arrays in the Arrays area of the Disk Storage page in the System Management App.

-Click the DIVA Configuration, Disk Storage Configuration menu item on the left of the DIVA Command screen.
-Expand all of the sections using the arrow icons so you can see all of the configuration areas.

-2. Click the + icon in the Array Settings area of the screen to display a new tab where you will configure the new Disk Array.
+- 1. Click the DIVA Configuration > Disk Storage Configuration menu item on the left of the System Management App screen.
+Expand all of the sections using the arrow icons so you can see all of the configuration areas. - 2.
+Click the + icon in the Array Settings area of the screen to display a new tab where you will configure the new Disk Array.
 Each parameter is filled in using default values.
 Enter the following information into the Array fields: